 STARTUP FAILURE RATE STATISTICS

-- In fact, of all small businesses started in 2011:
+- Of all small businesses started in 2014:

 STARTUP FINANCE STATISTICS